soundpress/RulesOfNYC/docs/c20/index.rst

             a rule seeking a similar adjustment to the Credit Card Surcharge for Medallion-only and Medallion and Vehicle leases under 35 RCNY § 58-21(c)(3) and 58-21(c)(4) by multiplying the shift rate surcharge by twelve.

             For example, if the average credit card usage per shift, using the criteria set forth above, is $200, the per shift surcharge shall be $10 ($60 per week, $120 per week for a lease under 35 RCNY § 58-21(c)(3) and (4)).
 If the average credit card usage per shift is $240, the per shift surcharge shall be $12 ($72 per week, $144 per week for a lease under 35 RCNY § 58-21(c)(3) and (4)).

          E. Upon enactment of any rule that changes the Credit Card Surcharge, the TLC will issue an industry notice setting forth the new Credit Card Surcharge.

          F. Notwithstanding the results of the review(s) above, the TLC will not adjust, propose, or seek an adjustment to Credit Card Surcharges to any amount less than $10 for any daily lease entered into pursuant to 35 RCNY § 58-21(c)(1), 58-21(c)(2), or less than $60 for any weekly lease entered into pursuant to 35 RCNY § 58-21(c)(1), 58-21(c)(2), or less than $120 for any lease entered into pursuant 58-21(c)(3) and 58-21(c)(4), irrespective of the average credit card usage per shift.

-      (xii) Beginning on January 1, 2015, the Taxicab Improvement Surcharge, which must be paid as provided in 35 RCNY § 58-16 of these Rules.
+      (xii) Beginning on January 1, 2015, the Taxicab Improvement Surcharge, which must be paid as provided in 35 RCNY § 58-16.

    (6) Optional Gasoline Surcharge: An Owner/lessor, or his or her Agent leasing a Taxicab under 35 RCNY § 58-21(c)(1) or 58-21(c)(2), may chose to provide gasoline to a lessee and charge a gas surcharge in an amount as specified in this section in addition to the Lease Cap provided in 35 RCNY § 58-21(c)(1) or 58-21(c)(2), provided that